 There’s a lot of confusing, outdated information on the internet when it comes to state sales tax and Amazon sellers.
 Worse, many of the top-ranking articles on Google are written by companies selling you their tax-filing services and they may be just slightly biased.

-So, without further a finger point at some poorly written blog posts and companies whose best interest is that you pay sales tax, here’s the EcomCrew low down on sales tax.
+So, without further finger point at some poorly written blog posts and companies whose best interest is that you pay sales tax, here’s the EcomCrew low down on sales tax.

 A Short History Of Sales Tax On Amazon